-If you already have insurance, it’s important to be prepared for your share of the doctor’s bill, but it’s especially important to understand this stuff if you’re shopping for health insurance.
-(I know, when you’re healthy, it’s tempting to ignore deductibles and out-of-pocket maximums because, chances are, you won’t need much care.
-But when you do need care, these things directly impact how much YOU pay for healthcare.)
+If you already have insurance, it’s important to be prepared for your share of the doctor’s bill, but it’s especially important to understand this stuff if you are shopping for health insurance.

 There are several health insurance terms to understand: